UkraintetsAndriyKPI/OpenMP-Area-Estimation/README.md

 - A circle with radius `r`, centered at point `(x1, y1)`.
 - An equilateral triangle with side length `c`, centered at point `(x2, y2)`, rotated by an angle `ф`.

-The program estimates the remaining area using the Monte Carlo method by randomly generating points within the rectangle.
-Different levels of precision for point generation are used to estimate the area:
-- 0.1
-- 0.001
-- 0.000001

-The program also compares the accuracy of the area estimation for varying numbers of points:
+The program compares the accuracy of the area estimation for varying numbers of points:
 - 10^3 points
 - 10^6 points
 - 10^9 points